rashmitadpatrikar/FL-Test/README.md

-# FL-Test
+# Founder and Lightning Assignment

 Repo for Founder and Lightning Test Assignment

-Tested for the following scenarios where:
+## Scenarios

-Valid Input data for the form submission is done.
+- Validate the Contact Us form submission for valid contact details.
-Blank form submission is tested
-.Email Validation for Invalid input is done,
+- Validate th Contact Us form for blank form submission.
+- Attest the email address validation for valid email format.
+- Attest when invalid email address is entered.

+Note - As the form contains Captcha I couldnt automate the Send Message functionality as it needs to be turned off from the code, in order to make the form submission happen.